 It has been bloody weeks on the worlds stock markets lately but that honestly doesn’t concern me much.
-How can you not care about index plummeting when you are aiming for/doing FIRE?
+How can you not care about index plummeting when you are doing FIRE?
 Well, we have reached a level when FIRE is around the corner and we believe protecting our assets is more important than maximising the gains.

 How do you do that, you still gonna need that interest to live on?
 True, we still need that interest!
 Introducing portfolio theories – how you can diversify your assets and lower your risks.
 You want maximum gains?
 Stick to the index funds, that has historically always been the better choice over longer time periods.
 But if you want to stay safe of major losses you might want to look into these and at least consider the options.